testillano/h2agent/README.md

 Use [Prometheus](https://prometheus.io/) scrapping system.

+[Jun,12 2021] This is the only thing pending in Phase 1

 ### Phase 2: provide scalability

 This is intented to be used to manage high load rates.